 Originally, the company Burkhardt & Schmidt produced cotton sewing threads.
 Later, the company startet to produce cotton embroidery threads as well.

-At the end of the 1950s the son of the company’s founder, Rudolph Schmidt, had the idea to develop a machine embroidery thread made from viscose.
+At the end of the 1950s the son of the company’s founder, Rudi Schmidt, had the idea to develop a machine embroidery thread made from viscose.
 His vision was to embody the luster and shininess of viscose in a thread for machine embroidery.
 In order to achieve this, a new kind of thread had to be developed, as viscose was only used in the production of exclusive fabrics at that time.